Sourdough Naan

 Here are some suggestions for flavors to add to this sourdough naan recipe:

-• Add garlic powder and cheddar cheese (add these to the dough before shaping.
+• Cheese & Garlic - Add 1 teaspoon garlic powder and 100g of shredded cheddar cheese (add these to the dough before shaping.
 Just lightly knead them in before dividing the dough).

-While sourdough naan bread is generally used to scoop up curry and other saucy Indian dishes, there's lots of other things you can use sourdough naan bread in your kitchen.
+While sourdough naan bread is generally used to scoop up curries, stews and saucy Indian dishes, there's lots of other ways you can use sourdough naan bread in your kitchen.

 Here's a few ideas to get you inspired!